Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Concluding Remarks

 We have highlighted that in the case that PBH and particle dark matter co-exist in appreciable abundances then the limits from indirect detection can be very constraining in the case that the relic density of particle dark matter is set via thermal freeze-out.
 Notably, our work furthers earlier studies in the literature by using a more careful treatment of the PBH halo profile and simultaneously extending this analysis away from the velocity independent case to the richer scenarios involving $p$-wave and $d$-wave dark matter.

-Our main findings are well illustrated by Figures \ref{Fig:sWave-fboundMBH-Galactic} \& \ref{Fig:svp2}, in particular, we highlight that velocity dependent dark matter annihilations ameliorate the bounds from indirect detection both in the sense that these models allow for significantly larger values of $f_{\rm PBH}$ to be consistent with observational constraints.
+Our main findings are illustrated by Figures \ref{Fig:sWave-fboundMBH-Galactic} \& \ref{Fig:svp2}, we highlight that velocity dependent dark matter annihilations ameliorate the bounds from indirect detection both in the sense that these models allow for significantly larger values of $f_{\rm PBH}$ to be consistent with observational constraints.
 Thus while in the case of $s$-wave dark matter one require that the PBH fraction be sub-1\% in order to avoid constraints for $M_\bullet\gtrsim10^{-10\pm2}M_\odot$ (assuming Weak scale dark matter of mass $m_\chi\gtrsim10^{2\mp1}$ GeV) for (pure) $p$-wave dark matter this bound weakens to $M_\bullet\gtrsim10^{-7\pm2}M_\odot$, and for $d$-wave models even heavier PBH are permitted with a bound $M_\bullet\gtrsim10^{-5\pm2}M_\odot$.
 We highlight that these $p$ and $d$-wave bounds assume that the cross sections with less velocity suppression are exactly vanishing and, as discussed in Section \ref{S6} a more realistic analysis leads to stronger constraints, see Figure \ref{Fig:svp} (right).

 The limits derived above assume that the entire PBH population have the same mass and negligible spin.
 This monochromatic spectrum assumption provides for reasonable estimates (which is the aim of this work), however, it is plausible that the PBH would have extended mass distribution functions, such as lognormal or powerlaw spectra, see e.g.~\cite{Carr:1975qj,Carr:2017jsz,Kuhnel:2017pwq}.
 Moreover, while it is thought that PBH formed during radiation domination will typically be mostly slowly rotating \cite{Chiba:2017rvs,Mirbabayi:2019uph} away from this scenario PBH can exhibit appreciable (even extreme) spins, see e.g.~\cite{Harada:2017fjm,Eroshenko:2021sez,Dvali:2021byy}.
-To our knowledge, limits on this mixed PBH-particle dark matter scenario have not been explored in these more complicated settings, and we intend to explore some of these extensions in subsequent work.
+We intend to explore the bounds on the mixed PBH-particle dark matter scenario in these more complicated settings in subsequent work.